-- Providers with a published direct address will receive an automated alert via the practice EMR direct messaging when their patient has had an ER or Inpatient event (registration, admit, transfer or discharge) at a HCA South Atlantic hospital.
+- Providers with a published direct address receive an automated alert via the practice EMR direct messaging when their patient has had an ER or Inpatient event (registration, admit, transfer or discharge) at a HCA South Atlantic hospital.

 - Primary Care and Referring Providers whose patients identified them as such during registration/admission to the ER or hospital and who have a published direct address (HISP).
 If no PCP or Referring Provider is listed, then notifications may be sent to Consulting providers based on hospital EMR configuration.

-What is a Direct Address?
+What is a direct address?

 - Direct addresses are provided to you by your EMR.
 If you are unsure of what it is or if it published, please contact your practice EMR vendor and/or practice IT resource.

 Interested in Fax, Email or Text Alerts?